Lucerne is as lovely as any fairytale city.

 Across the Chapel Bridge you’ll find a promenade of restaurants and cafes that offer traditional Swiss cuisine and pastries.
 Sit and ponder the beauty of Lucerne while enjoying rosti, fondue raclette or perhaps älplermagronen — an alpine macaroni dish served with apple slices.

-Go upscale for a special occasion and venture to Scala Restaurant at the stunning art deco Hotel Montana.
+Go upscale for a special occasion at the Art Deco Hotel Montana’s stunning Scala Restaurant.
 It’s the place to dine, according to the locals.
 Inspired by the flavours of the Mediterranean, the set menus are a cost effective option.
 The views of the lake, mountains and city, add additional wow factor to the culinary delights on offer.
 Note the dress code: ‘elegant and chic’.

 Where to shop in Lucerne